ckeditor/ckeditor4-docs/docs/guide/dev/example_setups/README.md

 This demo showcases the <strong>Accessibility Checker</strong> plugin &mdash; an innovative solution that lets you inspect the accessibility level of content created in CKEditor and immediately solve any accessibility issues that are found.

 <info-box hint="">
-  Visit the {@linksdk accessibilitychecker CKEditor Examples} website to try out this configuration.
+  Visit the {@linkexample accessibilitychecker CKEditor Examples} website to try out this configuration.
 </info-box>

 <div class="responsive">